Daniellappv/pm-leaders-program/Show up prepared and set the stage.md

 Knowing the context, anticipating questions, and starting with a RECAP aren’t just preparation techniques—they’re how you transform meetings from routine check-ins to strategic sessions that propel your projects forward.
 Remember: The more you prepare, the more confident and effective you become.

 ---

-### 2. **Techniques for powerful preparation: Setting clear intentions and desired outcomes**

-What is the WHY?
-Why is this meeting scheduled?
-What's the goal?

-- **Define the purpose:** Every meeting should have a primary goal.
-Whether it's making a decision, brainstorming ideas, or aligning on the next steps, write down the purpose and desired outcome.
-- **Be specific:** A goal like ‘aligning the project scope’ is vague.
-Instead, phrase it as ‘clarifying tasks for the next sprint and assigning ownership.’
-This makes it clear what ‘success’ looks like for the meeting.
-- **Cancel without a clear ‘WHY’**: If, after planning, you realize there isn’t a strong purpose or the meeting won’t contribute meaningfully to project progress, cancel it.
-This saves time and shows respect for everyone’s schedule.
-- **Prepare talking points:** List key topics that need to be addressed to meet your goal.
-This helps structure the meeting and ensures no essential detail is overlooked.
-- **Plan your conclusion:** Always have a clear idea of how you want to wrap up the meeting and what the next steps should be.
-This way, you can guide discussions to a logical endpoint.

-Remember, preparation isn’t just about getting ready for others; it’s about respecting your time and the time of those around you.
-When you show up prepared, you empower your team, foster trust, and set a precedent for accountability.
-Aim to be the PM that turns meetings into decisive, productive, and motivating sessions.
-The more intentional your preparation, the more impactful your meetings will be.

 ### 3. **Techniques for powerful preparation: Capture actions and agreements**